Codebrahma/cbweb/posts/validate-your-startup-idea/2017-03-14-How-To-Validate-Your-Startup-Idea.md

 templateKey: 'blog-post'
 title: 'How To Validate Your Startup Idea'
 date: 2017-03-14
-featuredpost: true
+featuredpost: false
 description: >-
   How To Validate Your Startup Idea
 author: Anand Narayan
+link: validate-your-startup-idea
 tags:
 - idea validation
 - product development
 - startup ideas
 ---
+> ## “Make something people want.”
+> – Paul Graham

 Making a product that people want is the holy grail of the startup world.
 A lot of ideas that sound amazing in your head, may or may not actually be something that people actually want.
 So how do you ‘know’ even before you build, whether that idea will resonate with your target audience.
 A popular methodology called Lean Startup, championed the idea of building a Minimum Viable Product to test the waters.
 A Minimum Viable Product or MVP for short is, “that product which has just those features (and no more) that allows you to ship a product that resonates with early adopters; some of whom will pay you money or give you feedback.”